PROS / This program has a library of more than 400 effects, transitions and enhancements to help you make the exact video you want.

 This video editing application has two editing modules: Express Editing and Advanced Editing.
 The difference between these two modes is essentially the same as that between timeline editing and storyboard editing.
 In fact, the storyboard-timeline dynamic is the defining difference between the two modules.
 This is standard fare for video editing software; one main difference in Nero Video, however, is that you cannot switch back and forth between the two modes.
 You can build a video project in Express Editing (storyboard) mode and switch to Advanced Editing (timeline) with your project intact.
 However, once you make a single edit in the Advanced module, you cannot return to the Express mode.

 Nero Video has a long list of great video editing tools that allow you to construct a compelling video.
-In the advanced mode, you can add unlimited editing tracks, which gives you the flexibility to create complex projects.
-It has a library of more than 400 effects, transitions, and other objects that enable you to enhance your audio and video so you get the exact look and feel you want.
+In the Advanced mode, you can add unlimited editing tracks, which gives you the flexibility to create complex projects.
+It has a library of more than 400 effects, transitions and other objects that enable you to enhance your audio and video so you get the exact look and feel you want.
 However, the interface, workflow and organizational structure are occasionally confusing and counterintuitive, especially for users who have some previous experience with video editing software and are used to a different layout.

-When you’ve completed you video project, Nero Video offers several ways to get it in front of an audience.
+When you’ve completed your video project, Nero Video offers several ways to get it in front of an audience.
 You can choose to create a stand-alone video file for your computer.
 It exports in 12 of the most popular file formats like MP4, WMV and AVI.
 You can also upload finished videos directly to YouTube.
 Additionally, you can create DVD and Blu-ray discs of your video to share with family and friends.
 It does not, however, have the ability to optimize your video for playback on specific devices like smartphones, tablets and gaming consoles – something nearly all the other video editing programs we reviewed can do.

-Nero provides loads of online support for all of its products, including Nero Video, but it's somewhat difficult to find – the support link is buried at the bottom of the homepage.
+Nero provides loads of online support for all its products, including Nero Video, but it's somewhat difficult to find – the support link is buried at the bottom of the homepage.
 This link gives you access to a knowledgebase and a FAQs forum.
 There is an option to call technical support, but it costs $1.29 per minute, and the number itself is somewhat difficult to find.
 It's too bad Nero doesn't stand behind its product and help customers more by offering free technical support.